Certifying 3-Edge-Connectivity: Computing a Spanning Subgraph of an Overlap Graph

 It is easy to determine all immediate right neighbors by a linear time sweep over all intervals.
 We sort the intervals in decreasing order of left endpoint and then sweep over the intervals starting with the interval with rightmost left endpoint.
 We maintain a stack $S$ of intervals, initially empty.
 If $I_1 = [a_1,b_1],\ldots,I_k=[a_k,b_k]$ are the intervals on the stack with $I_1$ being on the top of the stack, then $a_1 < a_2 < \ldots < a_k$ and $b_1 <b_2 < \ldots < b_k$, $I_1$ is the last interval processed, and $I_{\ell+1}$ is the immediate right neighbor of $I_\ell$ if $I_\ell$ has right neighbors.
 If $I_\ell$ does not have right neighbors, $a_{\ell +1} > b_{\ell}$.
 Let $I = [a,b]$ be the next interval to be processed.
 Its immediate right neighbor is the topmost interval $I_\ell$ on the stack with $b_\ell > b$ (if any).
 Hence we pop intervals $I_\ell$ from the stack while $b>b_\ell$ and then connect $I$ to the topmost interval if $b>a_\ell$, and push $I$.
 The determination of immediate left neighbors is symmetric.

 It remains to deal with intervals with equal endpoints.
 We do so by perturbation.
-It is easy to see that the following rules preserve the overlaps-relation and eliminate equal endpoints. \begin{compactenum}[(1)] \item if a left and a right endpoint are at the same coordinate, then the left endpoint precedes the right endpoint. \item if two left endpoints are equal, the one belonging to the shorter interval is smaller. \item if two right endpoints are equal, the one belonging to the shorter interval is larger. \item if two intervals are equal, one is slightly shifted to the right. \end{compactenum} In other words, the endpoints of an interval $I_i=[a,b]$ are replaced by $((a,-1,b-a,i)$ and $(b,1,b-a,i))$ and comparisons are lexicographic.
+It is easy to see that the following rules preserve the reachability by overlaps and eliminate equal endpoints.
+E.g., in (4), the two intervals are forced to overlap, so reaching one of the two intervals gives a path to the other; the same reasoning motivates (2) and (3). \begin{compactenum}[(1)] \item if a left and a right endpoint are at the same coordinate, then the left endpoint is smaller than the right endpoint. \item if two left endpoints are equal, the one belonging to the shorter interval is smaller. \item if two right endpoints are equal, the one belonging to the shorter interval is larger. \item if two intervals are equal, one is slightly shifted to the right. \end{compactenum} In other words, the endpoints of an interval $I_i=[a,b]$ are replaced by $((a,-1,b-a,i)$ and $(b,1,b-a,i))$ and comparisons are lexicographic.
 The perturbation need not be made explicitly, it can be incorporated into the sorting order and the conditions under which edges are added, as described in Algorithm~\ref{alg:spanning_tree}.